raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 the client MUST take action to either preserve the connection, or close it if it is no longer needed.

-In a client-initated Session Signaling Idle Timeout message, the IDLE TIMEOUT contains the client’s requested value for the idle timeout.
+In a client-initiated Session Signaling Idle Timeout message, the IDLE TIMEOUT contains the client’s requested value for the idle timeout.

-In a server response to a client-initated message, the IDLE TIMEOUT contains the server’s chosen value for the idle timeout, which the client MUST respect.
+In a server response to a client-initiated message, the IDLE TIMEOUT contains the server’s chosen value for the idle timeout, which the client MUST respect.
 This is modeled after the DHCP protocol, where the client requests a certain lease lifetime, but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-In a server-initated Session Signaling Idle Timeout message, the IDLE TIMEOUT unilaterally informs the client of the new idle timeout this point forward in this connection.
+In a server-initiated Session Signaling Idle Timeout message, the IDLE TIMEOUT unilaterally informs the client of the new idle timeout this point forward in this connection.

-In a client response to a server-initated message, there is no SSOP-DATA.
+In a client response to a server-initiated message, there is no SSOP-DATA.
 SSOP-LENGTH is zero.

+<<TODO: Specify the behaviour when a server sends a 0 IDLE TIMEOUT.>>

 The Idle Timeout TLV (3) has similar intent to the EDNS TCP Keepalive Option {{!RFC7828}}.